Chiendlb8630/PTIT_QLDT/README.md

-# 📘 Training Management System - Spring Boot Project
+# 📘 Education Management - Spring Boot Project

 This project is a web-based Training Management System developed with Spring Boot, aiming to facilitate academic operations like course registration, grade tracking, student-teacher interaction, and announcements.
 It integrates a structured MySQL database for robust data management.